 - Grade all student work, including participation, projects, assignments, and exams

 - Hold review sessions for exams

 - Applicant must be in good standing as a graduate student at the University of Michigan.
-If the language of instruction at a students undergraduate institution was not English, they must be evaluated by the English Language Institute (ELI) for English proficiency and either pass the GSI-OET or have this test waived by the ELI before they can be eligible for a GSI appointment in LS&A.
+If the language of instruction at the undergraduate institution was not English, a student must be evaluated by the English Language Institute (ELI) for English proficiency and either pass the GSI-OET or have this test waived by the ELI before they can be eligible for a GSI appointment in LS&A.

 - Demonstrated expertise and interest in the subject area.
 For Environ 201, a candidate's depth and enthusiasm will be assessed based on their course work, research experience, and nontraditional experiences (e.g., Peace Corps, study or work abroad) in subject areas.

-- Although previous GSI teaching experience is NOT required, experience is successfully instructing and mentoring students in traditional or non-traditional settings is desirable.
+- Although previous teaching experience is NOT required, experience in successfully instructing and mentoring students in traditional or non-traditional settings is desirable.

 Decision Making Process